WILLIAM ROBERTS 1875–1917

 Commemorated on Radcliffe on Trent War Memorial.

-In the 1901 Census his mother Harriet is re-married to Thomas Wright, general dealer, and living on The Green, Radcliffe on Trent with daughter Ellen Roberts age 33, general dealer’s assistant.
-Unable to find William
+Unable to find.
+His mother Harriet was now married to Thomas Wright, general dealer, and was living on The Green, Radcliffe on Trent with daughter Ellen Roberts, a general dealer’s assistant.

 Unable to find.
-On 20 May 1911 William is on the passenger list of the Dominion, White Star Dominion line, embarked from Liverpool, bound for Quebec.
+William was on the passenger list of the Dominion, White Star Dominion line on 20 May 1911 which embarked from Liverpool, bound for Quebec.
 Age 36, occupation labourer.

 Service Number: 580